Sean O'Brien (Ohio politician)

-Sean O'Brien (born August 19, 1968) is a former Democratic member of the Ohio Senate who represented the 32nd district.
+Sean O'Brien (born August 19, 1968) is a Judge of the Trumbull County Court of Common Pleas in Ohio.
+Judge O'Brien is a former Democratic member of the Ohio Senate who represented the 32nd district.
 The district includes all of Ashtabula and Trumbull counties, as well as a portion of Geauga County (including the City of Chardon; but excluding Chardon Township).
 O'Brien formerly served in the Ohio House of Representatives from 2011 to 2016.

 Life and career

-A lifelong resident of the Mahoning Valley, O'Brien went on to graduate from Edinboro University before earning his law degree from the University of Akron.
+A lifelong resident of the Mahoning Valley, O'Brien went on to graduate from Edinboro University before earning his Juris Doctor (J.D.) degree from the University of Akron.
 O'Brien founded the Trumbull County Community Foundation, an economic development not-for-profit.
 He is married with two daughters.

 O'Brien was elected to the Ohio House of Representatives in November 2010 with 64.53% of the vote, defeating Republican Geno Capone and Independent Werner Lange.
 He won reelection in 2012, garnering 72.46% of the vote, and again in 2014 with 66%.
 Prior to his election O'Brien served as assistant prosecutor in Trumbull County.